ausdebating/constitution/constitution.rst

    #. must be made in writing (including by email or other electronic means, if the Committee so determines) in the form determined by the Committee, and
-   #. must be lodged (including by electronic means, if the Committee so determines) with the secretary of the Association.
+   #. must be lodged (including by electronic means, if the Committee so determines) with the Secretary of the Association.

 #.
-As soon as practicable after receiving an application for membership, the secretary must refer the application to the Committee, which is to determine whether to approve or to reject the application.
+As soon as practicable after receiving an application for membership, the Secretary must refer the application to the Committee, which is to determine whether to approve or to reject the application.

 #.
-As soon as practicable after the Committee makes that determination, the secretary must:
+As soon as practicable after the Committee makes that determination, the Secretary must:

    #. notify the applicant in writing (including by email or other electronic means, if the Committee so determines) that the Committee approved or rejected the application (whichever is applicable)

 #.
-The secretary must enter or cause to be entered the applicant’s name in the register of members and, on the name being so entered, the applicant becomes a member of the Association.
+The Secretary must enter or cause to be entered the applicant’s name in the register of members and, on the name being so entered, the applicant becomes a member of the Association.

 Cessation of membership